wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/post-deployment-configuration/includes/1-introduction.md

-This is the **first** set of exercises in a series covering Microsoft Vaccination Management (MVM).
-These sets of exercises follow a sequence of presentations covering an overview of Microsoft Vaccination Management, Solution Center installation, and the data model.
-Before beginning this set of exercises, confirm that you've provisioned an environment with the necessary components installed as described in the previous module.
+This module is the **first** set of exercises in a series covering Microsoft Vaccination Management.
+These exercises follow a sequence of presentations that provide an overview of Microsoft Vaccination Management, Microsoft Cloud Solution Center installation, and the data model.
+Before beginning these exercises, make sure that you've provisioned an environment with the necessary components installed, as described in the previous module.

-After this set of exercises, you can do the following:
+For this set of exercises, you will:

-- Explore and Enable MVM Workflows.
+- Explore and enable Microsoft Vaccination Management workflows.

-- Learn to update MVM Portal bindings and Bing map settings.
+- Learn how to update Microsoft Vaccination Management portal bindings and Bing Maps settings.

-- Learn to enable, configure, and customize the MVM Power Automate Flows.
+- Learn how to enable, configure, and customize the Microsoft Power Automate flows in Microsoft Vaccination Management.

-- Learn to integrate MVM Power Automate Email flows with a bulk email service connector.
+- Learn how to integrate Power Automate email flows in Microsoft Vaccination Management with a bulk email service connector.

 ## Before you begin
+Before you begin the exercises in this module, complete the following tasks:

 1. Connect to the internet.

-1. Open an internet browser in either **In-Private** or **Incognito** mode.
+1. Open an internet browser in **InPrivate** or **Incognito** mode.

-1. Navigate to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your user credentials.
+1. Go to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your user credentials.